 Find a support system.

 Finding an accountability partner or support group is a great way to stay motivated and have fun working towards your goals.
-There are Facebook groups for just about anything these days, like the group Dry January Community Group, with over 3,000 members committing to “going dry” in January and achieving 30 days without alcohol.
+There are Facebook groups for just about anything these days.
+For example, the group Dry January Community Group has over 3,000 members committing to “going dry” in January and achieving 30 days without alcohol.
 Online community groups provide support and encouragement from others who are working towards the same goal.
 If you’re working towards a fitness related goal, consider taking some group classes where you can make some new friends who share your interests.